Metrobus (Miami-Dade County): Major incidents

-Future (Gold Standard Electric Bus Rapid Transit Line)
+Metro Express (Bus Rapid Transit)

-The Miami-Dade Department of Transportation and Public Works broke ground on the South-Dade Transitway Corridor gold standard bus rapid transit line on June 4th, 2021.
-It will provide a direct transfer to the Metrorail at the Dadeland South Station, extending Miami-Dade Transit's rapid transit system up to Florida City.
-Opening of the gold standard BRT line is expected for March 2024.
-The new line will have 2 terminals and 14 new iconic BRT stations, all featuring fare gates, center platform boarding, all-door and level boarding, next bus arrival screens, air conditioned waiting areas, and other rail-like amenities.
+The Miami-Dade Department of Transportation and Public Works broke ground on the South Dade TransitWay gold standard bus rapid transit (BRT) line on June 4, 2021.
+It provides a direct transfer to the Metrorail at the Dadeland South Station, extending Miami-Dade Transit's rapid transit system up to Florida City.
+Service on the BRT line, now known as Metro Express BRT, began on October 27th, 2025.
+The new line has 14 stations, all featuring fare gates, center platform boarding, all-door and level boarding, next bus arrival screens, air-conditioned waiting areas, and other rail-like amenities.
 These stations can be converted to Metrorail stations in the future.
+Signal preemption and level crossing gates are implemented at various roadway intersections along the transitway.
+The service is the first in the country to use level crossing gates at all intersections.

-Along the transitway, signal preemption and level crossing gates will be implemented so that BRT vehicles never stop at a light.
-The BRT will use 60-foot battery-electric articulated buses.
-Also in the works is the proposed South-Dade Bus Maintenance Facility.
-It will be the first all-electric bus maintenance facility in Miami-Dade County and it will be located next to the Homestead Air Reserve Base.
-This proposed facility will charge and maintain the 100 60-foot battery-electric articulated buses of the South Corridor and will host parts and equipment for maintenance of the South Corridor's gate arms.
+Metro Express uses 60-foot New Flyer Xcelsior battery-electric articulated buses.
+The buses will be served by the South Dade Transit Operations Center located next to the Homestead Air Reserve Base.
+It will be the first all-electric bus maintenance facility in Miami-Dade County.
+The facility will charge and maintain the 100 Xcelsior buses and will host parts and equipment for maintenance of the transitway's gate arms.
+As of 10 July 2025, 42 of the 100 buses ordered have been delivered and accepted by the county.

+Upon the beginning of operations, two new Metrobus routes were created: TransitWay Local (602), which will serve both local and BRT stations along the transitway, and MetroExpress (601), which will only serve BRT stations.
+These routes replaced routes 34, 38, and 39.
+Other routes that had been using the transitway were also truncated.

+Fares

+Standard Metrobus fares are $2.25 and include transfers to Metrorail.
+Daily, weekly, and monthly passes are also available using an Easy Card or the Miami-Dade Transit app.
+Miami-Dade Transit introduced an open payment system to Metrorail on August 21, 2019, and Metrobus on December 23, 2019, allowing riders to pay with contactless bank cards and mobile payment (including Apple Pay, Google Pay, Samsung Pay, and Fitbit Pay).
+As of the 2019 implementation of tap to pay, the Discover Card, via tap to pay, is not accepted systemwide.